sbingler/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 #### Taking Scheme into Consideration
-By using the scheme, as well as the registrable domain, SameSite can help to protect a secure site against a network attacker which is impersonating the insecure site.
+By using the scheme, as well as the registrable domain, SameSite can help to protect a secure site against a network attacker which is impersonating an insecure site with the same registrable domain.

 ### Top-level Navigations {#top-level-navigations}